hastinbe/i3-volume/README.md

 Notification Features:
   - Notifications show sink name when multiple sinks are available
-  - Port information is displayed in notifications when available
+  - Port information is displayed in notifications when available (BETA/EXPERIMENTAL)
+  - Port change detection shows when active port changes (BETA/EXPERIMENTAL)
+  - Auto-suggestions for newly available ports (BETA/EXPERIMENTAL)
   - Sink and port changes trigger enhanced notifications with context
   - Set NOTIFICATION_GROUP=true in config to group volume change notifications (dunst only)